Taxes

 Paige Smith

-An initial public offering (IPO) is when a private corporation opens its shares to the public for sale.
+An initial public offering (IPO) is when a private company becomes a public company by opening its shares to the public for sale on the stock market.
 Though an IPO might sound straightforward in theory, it can be complicated in practice.
-To help you understand how an IPO works—and determine whether or not it’s the right decision for your company—we’re breaking down the basics below.
+We’re breaking down the basics below to help you understand how an IPO works—and determine whether or not it’s the right decision for your company.

 IPO basics

-In an IPO, a founder sells part or all of their company ownership in order to offer stock to the general public—and potentially raise a huge amount of capital as a result.
-An IPO gives new investors the opportunity to own a piece of a fast-growing company, and early-stage investors (the ones who were around from the beginning) the chance to sell their shares for a profit.
+In an IPO, a founder sells part or all of their company ownership to offer stock to the general public and potentially raise a huge amount of capital as a result.
+Until now, the company has only had private investors.
+An IPO allows new investors to own a piece of a fast-growing company and early-stage investors (the ones who were around from the beginning) the chance to sell their shares for a profit.
+There are three stages for an IPO life cycle: pre-IPO, IPO (the transaction stage), and post-IPO.

 Why undergo an IPO?